RACHEL BROWNE (1934 – 2012)

 Rachel was inspiring as an artist and remained active as a choreographer, teacher and performer until her passing in 2012, dedicating her life to her art.
 She appeared onstage as recently as 2010 in Stephanie Ballard’s Homeagain, and continued to create new works and remount many of her signature pieces.
 Rachel made a profound contribution to dance in Canada and has left a prolific artistic legacy.

 Rachel’s outstanding achievements have been honored through numerous accolades and awards.
 Rachel became a Member of the Order of Canada in 1997 in recognition of the significance of her leadership in establishing and developing modern dance across Canada.
 She was awarded the 1995 Jean A. Chalmers National Dance Award for Creativity in Dance, the 2000 Canada Council Jacqueline Lemieux Prize, and the 2001 Manitoba Arts Council Great-West Life Lifetime Achievement Award.
 In her honor, Winnipeg’s Contemporary Dancers renamed its performing venue The Rachel Browne Theatre in 2008.
 Rachel’s biography, Dancing Toward the Light, by acclaimed dance artist and writer Carol Anderson, was published in 1999.
-The documentary, A Good Madness: The Dance of Rachel Browne, by filmmaker Danielle Sturk will be released in 2014.
+The documentary, A Good Madness: The Dance of Rachel Browne, by filmmaker Danielle Sturk was released in 2014.

 Despite her tremendous success and achievements, Rachel remained approachable, humble and down-to-earth.
 Her concern for humanity and social justice was reflected through her life and art.
 Rachel will be remembered with love and tributes for her remarkable spirit, cherished mentorship, stunning choreography, indomitable will, and devotion to dance.